To Kill a Mockingbird, Author Harper Lee

 Nelle gave some thought to using a pen name.
 She was concerned that, as a writer, she would be referred to as Nellie, so she opted to write under the enigmatic name of Harper Lee.

-The publisher didn't have high hopes for the book to generate high sales, so Nelle didn't count her chickens just yet.
+The publisher didn't have high hopes for the book.
+He didn't think it would generate many sales.
+Nelle didn't count her chickens just yet.

 The volume of information they uncovered produced Capote's intended 300 word article for the New York Times, which was later expanded into a four-part serial in the New Yorker Magazine.

-In the summer of 1960, Nelle went on tour for "To Kill A Mockingbird" while Capote enjoyed a moderate success with his magazine publications.
+In the summer of 1960, Nelle went on a book signing tour for "To Kill A Mockingbird" while Capote enjoyed a moderate success with his magazine publications.

 Little did he know that Nelle wouldn't become available again until late 1962.